Knicks romp past Cavaliers 99-79, take 2-1 series lead

 Barrett was 6 for 25 in the first two games but his shot was falling and he aggressively drove to the basket to get himself going.
 Plus, some of the Cavs’ 21 turnovers sent Barrett and the Knicks off to easy transition baskets.

-It was just the second time the playoffs came to Madison Square Garden in the last 10 years and fans loved it, a game that looked more like something played by the beloved 1990s Knicks, who had the Garden rocking deep in many springs with their rugged brand of basketball.
+It was just the second time the playoffs came to Madison Square Garden in the last 10 years and it looked like something played by the beloved 1990s Knicks, who had the Garden rocking deep in many springs with their rugged brand of basketball.

+“As a basketball player you kind of grow up thinking about moments like these,” Barrett said.
+“It was electric in there and happy we get to come back Sunday.”

 Bodies crashed to the floor or into each other, and once in a while the ball went into the basket.